Chairman of Energy & Finance for New York

 Mr. Kauffman earned a bachelor’s degree from Stanford University, a master’s degree in international relations from Yale University, and a master’s in public and private management from the Yale School of Management.

-Before joining NRDC, Mr. Rhodes spent three years as acting chief operating officer at Good Energies, a leading investment firm focused on renewable energy and energy efficiency.
-As a member of the senior management team, he oversaw operations, strategy, and portfolio companies.
+Before joining NRDC, Mr. Rhodes spent three years as acting chief operating officer at Good Energies, a leading investment firm focused on renewable energy and energy efficiency and oversaw operations, strategy, and portfolio companies.
 Mr. Rhodes was a partner at Booz Allen Hamilton, where he provided strategic consulting for clients across technology-intensive industries including energy, aerospace, chemicals, and pharmaceuticals.
 He has also served as a trader and general manager at Metallgesellschaft, a German mining, metals, and engineering firm.

 President and CEO, New York Power Authority